SlimeVR/SlimeVR-Docs-Site/components-breakdown.md

 You will also need some tools to be able to put together a tracker.
 You might have these already or have a friend or a maker space nearby where you can borrow these:

-* A soldering iron and solder
+* A soldering iron and solder.
-* A wire cutter
+* A wire cutter.
-* (Optional) A multimeter to check your connections
+* (Optional) A multimeter to check your connections.

 If you haven't done a DIY project like this, look up some tutorials on youtube and feel free to ask questions in the #diy channel in our [discord](https://discord.gg/SlimeVR).